d-dmytro/scala-web-app/backend/README.md

 ### Database migrations

-There are two ways to create migrations:
+There are two ways to create a migration:

 1. SQL files in `src/main/resources/migration`
 2. Scala files in `src/main/scala/db/migration`